SaveFonta/Drinks_counter_shinyApp/README.md

 # Party Drinks Calculator
 After graduation, I wanted to throw a big party with my friends.
 The problem was that I had never done anything before so I didn't know how many drinks to buy.
 After searches on the internet and some empirical experimentation, I came out with this tool.
-It is a Shiny application helps you calculate the amount of drinks and ingredients needed for a party based on the number of guests, duration, and drink preferences.
+It is a Shiny application that helps you calculate the amount of drinks and ingredients needed for a party based on the number of guests, duration, and drink preferences.
 It also provides a breakdown of the types of drinks and the necessary amounts of ingredients and ice.

 ## Features